pablodmv/some-bar-progress/Readme.md

 As other widget consumes a lot of CPU, this page of progress bar could be used as [Notion](https://www.notion.com) widget.

-It's simply, only an html + javascript file.
+It's simple, only an html + javascript file.

 If you don't have any hosting to deploy this proyect, you could deploy it to vercel clicking in the button below